Education

 While you read the story, it has a very horror-esque feeling to it, but once it culminates, some of its important messages are revealed.
 The influence of society on the individual and how mob mentality works.

-It is truly one of the greatest short of the 20th century.
+It is truly one of the greatest short stories of the 20th century.
 It offers both a highly immersive scene with a sinister atmosphere as well as an important message for modern society.
 Among Jackson’s already impressive 200 short story portfolio, Lottery definitely stands out.

-by Franz Kafka
+Metamorphosis by Franz Kafka

 Everyone who has read Franz Kafka will know his incredible skills of mixing realism, absurdity, and the fantastical.

 The main plot concerns a salesman Gregor Samsa who one day wakes up fully transformed into a monstrous bug-like creature.
-The story analyzes how Gregor mentally deals with this supernatural event and his new form.
+The story analyzes how Gregor mentally with this supernatural event and his new form.

 The story additionally analyzes the alienation of an individual from society, as well as an individual’s concerns with both the mind and body.
 Gregor has the supernaturally unique perspective to ponder upon the question of life and what his aberrative form entails.
 Kafka excellently blends modern societal dynamics with elements of fantasy to create a truly everlasting short story.